zenml-io/zenml/examples/kserve_deployment/README.md

 common applications such as object detection and text classification, so you can write as little code as possible to deploy your custom models.

-The Pytorch pipeline consists of the following steps:
+The PyTorch pipeline consists of the following steps:
 * importer - Load the MNIST handwritten digits dataset from the TorchVision library
 * train - Train a neural network using the training set.
-The network is defined in the `net.py` file in the Pytorch folder.
+The network is defined in the `net.py` file in the PyTorch folder.
 * evaluate - Evaluate the model using the test set.
 * deployment_trigger - Verify if the newly trained model exceeds the threshold and if so, deploy the model.
-* model_deployer - Deploy the trained model to the KServe model server using the TorchServe runtime. just like the SKLearn MLServer runtime, the model_deployer is a ZenML built-in step that takes care of the preparing of the model to the right format for the runtime servers.
-But in this case, the user must provide some extra files to the config parameters of the model_deployer step.
+* model_deployer - Deploy the trained model to the KServe model server using the TorchServe runtime.
+Just like the SKLearn MLServer runtime, the `model_deployer` is a ZenML built-in step that takes care of the preparing of the model to the right format for the runtime servers.
+But in this case, the user must provide some extra files to the config parameters of the `model_deployer` step.
-Part of the parameters that TorchServe expects are:
+Some of the parameters that TorchServe expects are:
     - `model_class_file`:   Python script containing model architecture class.
     - `handler`:            TorchServe's handler file to handle custom TorchServe inference logic.
     - `torch_config`:       TorchServe configuration file.
 By default, ZenML generates a config file for you.
 You can also provide your config file.